Artificial Intelligence (AI)

 Option 1: (Allowed)

-Full Generative AI Use (Content Generation & Production)
+Full AI Use (Content Generation & Production)

 Students can use advanced automated tools (artificial intelligence or machine learning tools such as ChatGPT or Dall-E) when noted for assignments in this course if it is properly documented and credited.
 For example, text generated using ChatGPT should include a citation such as: “Chat-GPT.
 (YYYY, Month DD of query).
 “Text of your query.”
 Generated using OpenAI. https://chat.openai.com/Links to an external site.”
 Material generated using other tools should follow a similar citation convention.